 Migrating to Material UI Grid v2

 The older version of MUI Grid is deprecated, and it’s recommended that you migrate to Grid v2 for smoother use with intuitive layouts for your project.
 If you’re curious about why you should use the updated version and migrate, check the following paragraph.
-Or else, you might want to to skip it.
+Or else, you might want to skip it.

 Why You Should Migrate to Material UI Grid v2